James Webb Space Telescope: Sunshield protection

-To make observations in the infrared spectrum, Webb must be kept under 50 K; otherwise infrared radiation from the telescope itself would overwhelm its instruments.
+To make observations in the infrared spectrum, Webb must be kept under 50 K; otherwise, infrared radiation from the telescope itself would overwhelm its instruments.
 Its large sunshield blocks light and heat from the Sun, Earth, and Moon, and its position near the Sun–Earth keeps all three bodies on the same side of the spacecraft at all times.
 Its halo orbit around the L_{2} point avoids the shadow of the Earth and Moon, maintaining a constant environment for the sunshield and solar arrays.
 The resulting stable temperature for the structures on the dark side is critical to maintaining precise alignment of the primary mirror segments.

-The sunshield consists of five layers, each approximately as thin as a human hair.
+The sunshield consists of five layers, each approximately 0.1mm thick.
 Each layer is made of Kapton E film, coated with aluminum on both sides.
-The two outermost layers have an additional coating of doped silicon on the Sun-facing sides, to better reflect the Sun's heat back into space.
+The two outermost layers have an additional coating of doped silicon on the Sun-facing sides, to better reflect the Sun's heat into space.
 The sunshield has an effective sun protection factor, or SPF, of 1,000,000, compared to suntan lotion with a range of 8 to 50.
 Accidental tears of the delicate film structure during deployment testing in 2018 led to further delays to the telescope deployment.

 The sunshield was designed to be folded twelve times so that it would fit within the Ariane 5 rocket's payload fairing, which is 4.57 m in diameter, and 16.19 m long.
 The shield's fully deployed dimensions were planned as 14.162 × 21.197 m.

 Keeping within the shadow of the sunshield limits the field of regard of Webb at any given time.
 The telescope can see 40 percent of the sky from any one position, but can see all of the sky over a period of six months.